 A Boca Raton Slip and Fall Lawyer Answers Your Common Questions

 Was I injured badly enough to sue?

-There is no clear answer to this question that applies to all cases.
-Generally speaking; however, you should only consider pursuing a claim if your injury requires medical treatment.
+There is no clear answer to this question that applies to all personal injury cases.
+Generally speaking, however, you should only consider pursuing a claim if your injury requires medical treatment.
 If you are unsure whether you have a claim, a Boca Raton slip and fall lawyer can provide a free evaluation.

 What evidence do I need to prove that the property owner was negligent?